Our 7 Pure Promise Initiatives

 Water

-1.1 Reusable water bottles and tap water for all players, volunteers, staff, delegates and the press
+1.1 Reusable water bottles and drinking stations for volonteers, staff, delegates, press and players.

-1.1.1 Tetrapak water containers instead of plastic where contained water is absolutely required
+1.2 Tetrapak water containers instead of plastic containers where contained water is absolutely necessary or required.

 • 2